-iPaaS vendors are making it easier for business users at all levels to drive operational efficiency with customizable iPaas solutions.
+iPaaS vendors are making it easier for business users at all levels to drive operational efficiency with customizable iPaaS solutions.
 Learn more.

 Whether application owners work in infrastructure and operations (I&O) or line-of-business teams, more companies are turning to integration platform as a service (iPaaS) solutions to modernize their infrastructures—and iPaaS is proving to be the unsung hero of operational efficiency.
-The iPaaS market is expected to grow from US $3.7 billion in 2021 to US $13.9 billion by 2026, according to a recent report from RESEARCH AND MARKETS.

 Even though companies are adopting SaaS applications, services, processes, data storage, and more at breakneck speeds, most still have on-premises solutions in their tech stack.
 These hybrid environments pose a unique operational challenge, especially for businesses adopting broader integration and automation strategies.
-True operational agility requires a flexible, powerful integration platform that’s also easy to use and supports any integration, whether in the cloud or on-premises.
+True operational agility requires a flexible, powerful integration platform for app connect that’s also easy to use and supports any integration, whether in the cloud or on-premises.

 Point-to-point integration tools don’t fit that mold.
 They’re inflexible, limited in scope, and eventually become resource-intensive and costly to maintain.
 These limitations make iPaaS solutions attractive, particularly for small and midsized companies.